MRamadhanKesaPI/Maven-Market...Retail-Analytics-and-Optimization/README.md

 ![full_name](https://github.com/user-attachments/assets/5918f224-027c-44de-8bc9-a2f46f588e7a)

 Before beginning the analysis, comprehensive quality checks were performed to ensure data preparation and to familiarize with Maven Market's datasets.
 The SQL queries for data preparation can be found [here](https://mramadhankesapi.github.io/SQL-Queries-for-for-Rama-Kesa-Portfolio/)

+## Executive Summary
+#### Overview of Finding
+Maven Market has achieved strong financial results, with a $1.05M profit and a 59% profit margin, driven by rapid growth in 1998 from expanding into Mexico and Canada.
+Revenue has increased by 112% compared to last year, thanks to expansion and strong product performance.

+The USA is still the top revenue source, but Mexico’s rapid growth shows it could compete with the USA soon.
+Hermano is the top-selling brand, making up 3.21% of total sales, indicating high customer demand.
+Notably, Plato stands out with the highest profit margin of 63.6%, despite lower revenue, showing great operational efficiency.

+The next sections will look at key factors behind this performance and explore opportunities for growth.

+Below is an overview from the Power BI dashboard, with additional examples provided throughout the report.